aosp-mirror/platform_build/tools/zipalign/README.txt

 By default, zipalign will not overwrite an existing output file.
 With the "-f" flag, an existing file will be overwritten.

+You can use the "-c" flag to test whether a zip archive is properly aligned.